Margins of discrete Bayesian networks: Nested Markov Property

+to be the \emph{parameterizing sets} of $\G$.
+This collection of sets is so-called because it (locally) describes the set of distributions (or kernels) contained in the nested and marginal models, as we prove in Section \ref{sec:main}.

+Conversely, non-empty sets not in $\mathcal{A}(\G)$ are called the \emph{constrained sets}, and locally describe the set of constraints imposed by the nested and marginal models. \end{dfn}

 \begin{exm} The mDAG in Figure \ref{fig:verma:mdag} has districts $\{1\}$, $\{3\}$ and $\{2,4\}$, so these are all intrinsic sets.
-Further, in the subgraph $\G[\{2,4\}]$ the vertices 2 and 4 have no children, so we can marginalize either to obtain $\{2\}$ and $\{4\}$ as intrinsic sets.
+Further, in the subgraph $\G[\{2,4\}]$ the vertices 2 and 4 have no children, so we can marginalize either to see that respectively $\{4\}$ and $\{2\}$ are intrinsic sets.
 The corresponding recursive heads and tails are then: